Alamo Colleges District (School )

 We can help you learn English, so you can...

-• expand your job options.
+• Expand your job options.

-• communicate better with your family, friends, teachers, employers, and doctors.
+• Communicate better with your family, friends, teachers, employers, and doctors.

-• study to become a North American citizen.
+• Study to become a North American citizen.

-• help your children succeed in school.
+• Help your children succeed in school.

-• improve your computer skills.
+• Improve your computer skills.

-• develop self-confidence and be more independent.
+• Develop self-confidence and be more independent.

 In order to be accepted into our program, you must be:

-o with the corresponding withdrawal forms from the last school attended, and
+• 18 years old with the corresponding withdrawal forms from the last school attended, and

-o parent or guardian permission (must be present at the time of enrollment)
+o parent or guardian permission (must be present at the time of enrollment).

-o with the corresponding withdrawal forms from the last school attended, and
+• 17 years old with the corresponding withdrawal forms from the last school attended, and a parent or guardian permission (must be present at the time of enrollment).

 Free for the student.